choria-legacy/marionette-collective/website/simplerpc/clients.md

 ## Supplying your own discovery information

-As of version _1.3.1_ a new core messaging mode has been introduced that enables direct non filtered communicatin to specific nodes.
+A new core messaging mode has been introduced that enables direct non filtered communicatin to specific nodes.
 This has enabled us to provide an discovery-optional mode but only if the collective is configured to support direct messaging.

 {%highlight ruby %}